Hurling Through the Emerald Isle: A Witty Ireland Itinerary That Includes Croke Park Stadium

 Galway serves as the perfect base for exploring Ireland’s wild west coast.
 The city itself vibrates with street musicians and traditional sessions in pubs where there’s no cover charge, but buying at least one $6 pint constitutes the unwritten admission fee.
 Time spent in Galway confirms that in Ireland, musicianship isn’t considered a specialized skill but rather a basic expectation, like knowing how to make tea or complain about the weather.

-The Cliffs of Moher reality check: your Instagram expectations versus the 40mph winds that transform the $10 admission experience into an impromptu physics lesson in wind resistance.
+The Cliffs of Moher reality check: your Instagram expectations versus the 40mph winds that transform the $10 admission experience into an impromptu physics lesson in wind resistance—though it remains one of the best places to visit in Ireland for dramatic coastal scenery.
 Arrive before 10am or after 4pm to avoid peak crowds who, despite warning signs, inevitably edge too close to the unfenced 700-foot drops in pursuit of the perfect selfie.
 The nearby Burren landscape of limestone karst resembles a moonscape so convincingly that NASA could save money on Mars simulations by filming here.

 A $30 round-trip ferry journey deposits visitors on the Aran Islands, where English becomes the second language and sweater purchases feel obligatory rather than optional.
 Bicycle rental adventures on the largest island, Inishmore, introduce visitors to stone walls constructed with the precision of ancient engineers who apparently had nothing but time and rocks on their hands.
 The prehistoric fort of Dún Aonghasa sits on a 300-foot cliff edge with no guardrails, a safety approach that would give American lawyers collective heart failure.